I need human help to enter verification code (office hours only)

 We offer learning in our NSCI building, out in the community, and on the road, too.
 We teach, welcome stellar visiting teachers, and proudly partner with wonderful community organizations.
 Come by yourself or bring a friend or a family member.
 We can’t wait to learn with you!

-greatest Hits of the Talmud – Fall 2023 Session
+Greatest Hits of the Talmud Spring Session

 REGISTER

-Select Tuesdays from 7:00–8:30 pm at NSCI
+7:00–8:30 pm at NSCI and on Zoom

 REGISTER